The Cornerstone Strategy 1983/4

 Although out-of-town DIY stores were becoming popular (including Woolworth's own B&Q Supercentres), the majority of purchases were still made in the High Street.
 The cornerstone strategy would extend the range of tools and hardware and give it more space.

 A much bigger challenge would be to establish the company as a major fashion retailer.
 Attempts to break into 'Apparel' during the 1970s had not been very successful, with the company targeting designer-style fashion in the High Street and falling some way short of the offerings of Marks and Spencer and C&A.

 The new goal was to concentrate on the basics, offering decent fashion at highly competitive prices.
 Woolworth would offer clothes for all the family.
 It was believed that the most difficult part would be to attract shoppers to a new range of babywear.
 Because of the risks, initially clothes for the the under fives would only be sold in the largest stores.

-The Leisure and Play offer would build on an established strength.
-Woolworth, Woolco and the 50-strong Shoppers World catalogue shops, led the toy market and dominated fishing and darts.
-They also enjoyed a growing share of chart music.
-Each range would be expanded and given more space in-store.
+Leisure and Play built on the established strength as the market leader in toys, fishing and darts.
+It would continue to build the share of chart music.
+Each range would be expanded and get more space.

 The General Convenience offer aimed to build on the chain's strengths:

 - pic'n'mix sweets and confectionery, as Europe's largest sweetshop

 - toiletries where Woolworth had the second largest share after Boots

 - stationery and cards, where Woolworth was second to W.H.
 Smith & Son

 - photo frames and albums, a traditional strength